Gamification can benefit your marketing strategy in many ways. We compiled the most practical tips and inspiring examples to help you get started.

 A few other examples that deserve an honorable mention:

-- Fitbit : Helps you reach your goals by seeing progress notifications and celebrate milestones with achievement badges.
+- Fitbit: Helps you reach your goals by seeing progress notifications and celebrating milestones with achievement badges.

-- Redbull: ‘Summer Swag’ used a ‘scan and see what you’ve won’ concept to generate demand for the new flavours and engage consumers with the brand.
+- Redbull: ‘Summer Swag’ used a ‘scan and see what you’ve won’ concept to generate demand for the new flavors and engage consumers with the brand.
 Customers swiped the coupon at a SwipeStation to see what they had won.
 Prizes ranged from food to festival tickets.
-More info here
+More info here.

 12. Sabrina Bruebwiler

-Sabrina helped starting up several companies in Africa and Europe, leading processes in UX/UI Design and Gamification.
-After exploring various gamification projects, groups and companies globally, she started working for Octalysis Group as a Gamification Consultant and Designer a year ago.
+Sabrina helped start up several companies in Africa and Europe, leading processes in UX/UI Design and Gamification.
+After exploring various gamification projects, groups, and companies globally, she started working for Octalysis Group as a Gamification Consultant and Designer a year ago.
 She’s working aside Yu-kai Chou and some of the most incredible and inspiring Gamification Experts.
 Find her on LinkedIn.

 Nine Inch Nails treasure hunt